kartoff-an/EMSim/README.md

 ## 📚 License

 **Apache License 2.0**.
-You’re free to use, modify, and distribute this project — even commercially — as long as you include proper attribution and state any changes.
+You’re free to use, modify, and distribute this project as long as you include proper attribution and state any changes.
 See the [LICENSE](./LICENSE) file for full details.